-Dockerizing enterprise environments helps teams to leverage over the Docker containers to form a service platform as like a CaaS (Container as a Service).
-It gives teams that necessary agility, portability and also lets them control staying within their own network / environment.
+Dockerizing enterprise environments helps teams to leverage the Docker containers to form a service platform like CaaS (Container as a Service).
+It gives teams the necessary agility, and portability and also lets them control staying within their own network/environment.

 Most of the developers opt to use Docker and Docker alone because of the flexibility and also the ability that it provides to quickly build and ship applications to the rest of the world.
-Docker containers are portable and these can run on any environment without making any additional changes when the application developers have to move between Developer, Staging and Production environments.
+Docker containers are portable and these can run in any environment without making any additional changes when the application developers have to move between Developer, Staging, and Production environments.
 This whole process is seamlessly implemented without the need of performing any recoding activities for any of the environments.
-These not only helps reduce the time between these lifecycle states, but also ensures that the whole process is performed with utmost efficiency.
-There is every possibility for the Developers to debug any certain issue, fix it and also update the application with it and propagate this fix to the higher environments with utmost ease.
+These not only help reduce the time between these lifecycle states but also ensures that the whole process is performed with utmost efficiency.
+There is every possibility for the Developers to debug any certain issue, fix it and also update the application with it and propagate this fix to the higher environments with the utmost ease.

-The operations teams can handle the security of the environments while also allowing the developers build and ship the applications in an independent manner.
-The CaaS platform that is provided by Docker framework can deploy on-premise and is also loaded with full of enterprise level security features such as role-based access control, integration with LDAP or any Active Directory, image signing and etc. Operations teams have heavily rely on the scalability provided by Docker and can also leverage over the Dockerized applications across any environments.
+The operations teams can handle the security of the environments while also allowing the developers to build and ship the applications in an independent manner.
+The CaaS platform that is provided by the Docker framework can deploy on-premise and is also loaded with full of enterprise-level security features such as role-based access control, integration with LDAP or any Active Directory, image signing and etc. Operations teams have heavily relied on the scalability provided by Docker and can also leverage the Dockerized applications across any environment.

 Depending on the environment where Docker is going to host the containers, there can be as many containers as the environment supports.
-The application size, available resources (like CPU, memory) will decide on the number of containers that can run on an environment.
-Though containers create newer CPU on their own but they can definitely provide efficient ways of utilizing the resources.
+The application size, and available resources (like CPU, and memory) will decide on the number of containers that can run on an environment.
+Though containers create newer CPUs on their own they can definitely provide efficient ways of utilizing the resources.
 The containers themselves are super lightweight and only last as long as the process they are running.

-This can be easily achieved by adding either the COPY or the ADD directives in your dockerfile.
-This will count to be useful if you want to move your code along with any of your Docker images, example, sending your code an environment up the ladder – Development environment to the Staging environment or from the Staging environment to the Production environment.
+This can be easily achieved by adding either the COPY or the ADD directives in your docker file.
+This will count to be useful if you want to move your code along with any of your Docker images, for example, sending your code an environment up the ladder – The development environment to the Staging environment or from the Staging environment to the Production environment.